formello-forms/formello/readme.txt

 Formello is a Gutenberg form builder that helps you build beautiful html forms that seamless integrate in almost every theme with minimal effort.

+You can create forms directly inside Gutenberg editor, save submitted data and also get notification of submitted form.

 == Installation ==

 There's two ways to install Formello.